Joeri1983/DEGIRO/README.md

 # DE GIRO

-Simple node.js app that visualised values in agraph
+Simple node.js app that visualised values in a graph.